AC-Polymer-SDL-4/Stirring-Module/README.md

 5. For the diode, orient it so the silver bar (which indiciates the cathode) points towards the +5V side of the current going into the fan.
 The diode is used to protect the circuit from the reverse flow of voltage after the fan is turned off, as rotational motors create a magnetic and thus energetic field which can flow in the opposite direction of the current, damaging the circuit.
 This way, it will flow back into the fan, using up the energy.

 6. For the wires that connect to the fan, solder in black and red wire (for the ground and + terminals respectively).
-We will use to connect these to the amalgamated fan wires in step 3c.
+We will use heat-shrink connectors to connect these to the amalgamated fan wires in step 3c.

 ## 3b: Connecting PCB to Fans
 1. Place the Fans into the slots in the base piece of the casing.
 Thread the wires through the hole at the bottom of the slot and collect the wires of the fans in the row at one end of the case.